 What Types Of Bonuses Are Available When Betting On Horse Races Online?

-Risk-free bets guarantee a refund on an individual wager, but only if that bet results in a loss.
+Second-chance bets guarantee a refund in bonus money on an individual wager, but only if that bet results in a loss.

 The refund amount matches the total of the original wager, up to a certain cap.
 For example, let’s say the cap at an operator is $200.
-A $100 bet that loses would result in a $100 refund.
-A $500 bet would be eligible for the maximum refund amount of $200.
+A $100 bet that loses would result in a $100 bonus refund.
+A $500 bet would be eligible for the maximum refund amount of $200 in bonus money.

 Deposit Match Bonus